New Castle Launches Zero Tolerance for Distracted Driving

 As you may have heard, we are working with an outside survey research firm to gather input from local residents about what they think is important to address in the master plan.
-Starting on September 18th, you may be contacted by a representative at PSB Interviewing to participate in the telephone survey.
-The phone interviews will be conducted during the last two weeks in September and should take you around 20 minutes to complete.
+In the near future, you may be contacted by a representative at PSB Interviewing to participate in the telephone survey.
+The phone interviews will be conducted during October and should take you around 20 minutes to complete.
 This is a great opportunity to share your opinions and we would greatly appreciate your participation.
 After the interview process concludes and the data is consolidated, we will share the aggregated findings with the public.
 As an important member of our community, we want to keep you engaged throughout the process.
-When you receive the mailing you will note a return postcard.
-Please take a moment to "Tell Us How We're Doing".
-We welcome your feedback.
-Feel free to share any comments, concerns or suggestions with the Town Board.

 Councilman Adam Brodsky & I met with the owner of the Millwood Shopping Center where the A&P is located.
 The A&P lease is expiring next year, and a few of the tenants in that shopping center were concerned about losing their anchor tenant.
 It is unclear if the landlord will renew with A&P - although A&P has expressed interest - but the owner is 100% committed to a grocer at that location.
 He is also committed to sprucing up the look of the shopping center.

 I am happy to report that a new restaurant will be opening at 76 King Street replacing King Street Restaurant and Bar.
 Councilman Adam Brodsky, Town Administrator Jill and myself have all reached out to the new owners and welcomed them to Chappaqua.
 We have provided them with our cell numbers.
 They operate the Darien Social in Darien, CT, which prides itself as bringing "back the classic American bar and restaurant from an era gone by".